SlimEdge: Performance and Device Aware Distributed DNN Deployment on Resource-Constrained Edge Hardware: Results

 \subsection{Experiments}

-Experiments were conducted on the algorithm proposed to see its performance under various parameters and constraints.
-The framework showed robust performance in varied conditions, with each sub-part of the algorithm contributing in providing a model tailored for every situation.
-For every experiment, a modified VGG-11 model was used as the MVCNN model to train on the ModelNet40 dataset.
-This model had a mean class accuracy of 85\% and a model size of 506.8 megabytes (MB).
+Experiments were conducted on SlimEdge to validate its performance under various parameters and constraints.
+The framework showed robust performance in varied conditions of device-failure and device configurations and was able to provide a model tailored for each edge device.\\ For every experiment conducted, a modified VGG11 base model was used as the MVCNN model \citep{su_multi-view_2015} to train on the ModelNet40 dataset.
+This model had a mean class accuracy of 88.30\% and a model size of 506.8 megabytes (MB).
+All reported speedups are measured relative to the unpruned MVCNN baseline.
+Speedups reported for heterogeneous and bottleneck-focused experiments are additionally compared against unoptimized models to highlight the benefit of device-aware and importance-aware allocation.